Introduction: Legend of Zelda Tool Bag

 A tool bag was one of those essential shop accessories I needed, but didn't have.
-Showing some love to Legend of Zelda (one of our favorite games), I made a tool bag for myself that attaches to the loops of your pants and around your leg.
-It turned out so good I made a smaller one for my son too!
+I came across a holster bag a while ago made by Epbot, and being inspired by her build I made a tool bag for myself for the smaller tools that I use on a daily basis to always have with me while I'm working in the shop.
+I made a smaller one for my son too.

 Here's how I put it together: